I was getting "Invalid initial heap size: -Xms=1024M" while

 Java program from command line than you will also get message say Could

-not create the Java virtual machine
+not create the Java virtual machine with each of invalid heap error

 but if you run your program from Eclipse you will not get message "Could